 Among the Muslim contributions to social sciences, Imam Ghazali and Ibn-e-Khuldun discussed the concept of the labor theory of value and division of labor in economics several centuries earlier than Adam Smith.
 The famous Laffer curve in economics was first discovered by Ibn-e-Khuldun.

 In ancient history, people had regarded rivers, springs, and the sea as gods and worthy of worship.
 They held them to be objects of reverence rather than of conquest.
 Imbued with the philosophy of Monotheism, Muslims saw these phenomena of nature as God’s creations.
-Belief in Monotheism freed inquiry and made it possible to use materials as creatures rather than regarding them as objects of worship.
+Belief in Monotheism freed inquiry and made it possible to use matter rather than regarding different forms of matter as objects of worship.

 Muslims did not force Galileo to let go his discovery.
 In fact, most scientific discoveries found their way into Muslim areas without much opposition.
 When Mongols made Tigris River black with ink of thousands of books in the siege of Baghdad, it was not Islam holding back science.

 Even after the Islamic Golden Age, the majority of scientists who did the ground-breaking work in major fields of modern science were religious.
 Doing science does not require faith.
 However, it would be a strange idea that one cannot believe in religion while simultaneously contributing to science.

 [i] Masood, E. (2009).
 Science and Islam.
 Icon, London.